Mahmoud-Abdelraouf/STmicro-System-Programming-under-Linux/advanced/practical/session06/README-Bootloaders-and-Chroot.md

 - **Boot into Live Environment**: Computer B is used to boot into a functional Linux environment.
 - **Identify Root Filesystem**: Identify the device name of the root filesystem on Computer A.
-- **Mount Filesystems**: Mount the root filesystem and necessary virtual filesystems.
+- **Mount Filesystems**: Mount the root filesystem and necessary virtual filesystems

+ from Computer B to Computer A.
 - **Chroot**: Change the root to the mounted filesystem.
 - **System Maintenance**: Run necessary commands to repair the system, such as reinstalling GRUB.
 - **Reboot**: Exit the chroot environment and reboot the system to verify the fix.